henninma/jost/README.md

 # jost
-Files supporting paper about Jostedalsbreen ice cap by Åkesson et al.
+Files supporting the paper about Jostedalsbreen ice cap by Åkesson et al.

 Reference: